TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 =================

 The `bootstrap_package <https://github.com/benjaminkott/bootstrap_package>`__
-uses Flexforms to configure rendering options, e.g. a transition interval and transition type (slide, fade) for the carousel content element.
+uses `FlexForms`:pn: to configure rendering options, for example a transition interval and transition type (slide, fade) for the carousel content element.

 .. image:: Images/FlexFormCarousel.png
    :class: with-shadow

-Some more extensions that utilize FlexForms are:
+Some more extensions that utilize `FlexForms`:pn: are:

-* `blog <https://github.com/TYPO3GmbH/blog>`__: This has a very small and basic FlexForm, so it might be a good starting point to look at.
+* `blog <https://github.com/TYPO3GmbH/blog>`__: This has a very small and basic `Flexform`:pn:, so it might be a good starting point to look at.

 How it works